Giacomo Casanova: Fame and influence

-Prince Charles de Ligne, who understood Casanova well, and who knew most of the prominent individuals of the age, thought Casanova the most interesting man he had ever met: "there is nothing in the world of which he is not capable."
-Rounding out the portrait, the Prince also stated:
+Casanova was recognized by his contemporaries as an extraordinary person and a man of far-ranging intellect and curiosity.
+Prince Charles de Ligne, who knew most of the prominent individuals of the age, thought Casanova the most interesting man he had ever met: "there is nothing in the world of which he is not capable."

 "Casanova", like "Don Juan", is a long established term in the English language.
 According to Merriam Webster's Collegiate Dictionary, 11th ed., the noun Casanova means "Lover; esp: a man who is a promiscuous and unscrupulous lover".
 The first usage of the term in written English was around 1852.
 References in culture to Casanova are numerous—in books, films, theater, and music.